ddellacosta/haskell-learning-resources/README.md

-# Haskell Learning Resources
+# Haskell Learning Resources and References

 This list, organized roughly by topic or theme, contains resources **I** have found to be most useful during my journey as a student of Haskell.
 It's not meant to be comprehensive, and I may have deliberately left some resources off of this list--there is more out there than I'm going to include here.
+But I consider these learning resources and references to be either the best out there, or otherwise foundational and important.
+(For example, I think the Haskell wiki sucks in a lot of ways, but there is enough important stuff on there that I would be remiss if I didn't include it in this list.)

 ## Online Tutorials, Books, and Online Courses